US Core Implementation Guide

 • USCDI: This page maps the US Core Profiles to the (USCDI) data classes and data elements.

-• General Guidance: This page provides guidance and definitions and requirements common to all actors and profiles used in this guide.
+• General Guidance: This page provides guidance, definitions, and requirements common to all actors and profiles used in this guide.

-• Clinical Notes: This page gives guidance on the interactions between Consumers and Producers of clinical notes.
+• Clinical Notes: This page provides guidance on the interactions between Consumers and Producers of clinical notes.

-• Medication List: This page gives guidance on how a patient or provider can access a patient’s medications.
+• Medication List: This page provides guidance on how a patient or provider can access a patient’s medications.

 • Basic Provenance: This page provides implementers with important definitions to create and share the Provenance Resource.